 Consider what you’ve got right now, today.
 You’re a teacher, so I’ll guess you make ~$30,000 – $40,000 a year.
 Call it $35,000.
 If you spend five years getting a PhD, you’ll be giving up at least $100,000 ($35,000*5=175,000; $15,000*5=$75,000) short of what you’d make teaching high school.
 And that’s not taking into account the raises you might get as a teacher, or the benefits, which can be substantial (especially if you’re on a 30-year retirement track).
 If you take 10 years, like the median PhD student, you’ll be giving up $225,000, again not counting benefits, which are far better as a teacher than they are as a grad student.
 Accounting for retirement benefits, you might be giving up more like $300,000.
 A lot of money, no?

 If you get a tenure-track job, you could conceivably make up that amount over the course of your lifetime, but remember that you’re not even likely to make that much as a TT prof; I’ve asked the University of Arizona’s TT-track but non-tenured faculty gauche money questions, and they report making about $50,000 a year—and U of A is a plum job straight out of grad school.
 It’s certainly possible to make less and work more.
 You can do the math on how long you’ll have to work to financially make up for income foregone during grad school.
+It’s ugly.